gffuentes/Hire-Me/README.md

 1. Sign-up for a GitHub account

-2. Get Git working locally on your computer (do not install the Windows or Mac GitHub client.
-Do strictly through the Command Line or Terminal)
+2. Get Git working locally on your computer (Do not install the Windows or Mac GitHub client.
+Also, do not just upload directly to the website.
+We want you to try pushing straight from the Terminal/Command Line)

 3. Create a repository using your new GitHub account with whatever name you would like - be creative!